ShouqSaadRu/FIBRELYTICS/README.md

 > **Screenshot source:** sample tape image is from:
 > N. Katuin, D. M. J. Peeters, and C. A. Dransfeld, *“Method for the Microstructural Characterisation of Unidirectional Composite Tapes,”* **Journal of Composites Science**, 5(10):275, 2021.
 DOI: 10.3390/jcs5100275.

-> Place your image at `assets/sample_tape.png` or update the path above.

 ---